Geri McClymont believes that to move forward, we must be intentional about the decisions we make each day and learn from our mistakes.

 Does he or she appear to have strong leadership skills?
 What is his general demeanor?

-2. The employees.
-At least one of the people you'll potentially be working closely with is likely to be present during the interview.
+At least one of your potential future colleagues is likely to be present during the interview.

-Do you feel a connection with these potential colleagues?
+Do you feel a connection with them?
 Do they appear to have a work ethic and other values similar to yours?
 Do you think you would want to work with these people forty hours per week?

 If you like your colleagues, you'll feel more excited about going into work each morning and you'll enjoy your work atmosphere more, which in turn will make you a more productive employee.